 The first technological advance in astronomical detectors was the photographic emulsion.
 Photographic emulsions can make a permanent record of astronomical objects imaged by telescopes.
-However, photographic emulsions are not a very good photometric devices for astronomy because of several drawbacks.
+However, photographic emulsions are not very good photometric devices for astronomy because of several drawbacks.
 Briefly, these are: photographic emulsions only record a small fraction (around 1%) of the photons that hit the emulsion.
 Because of the analog (rather than digital) nature of the image record on an emulsion, it is difficult to make quantitative measurements of star brightnesses.
-Photographic emulsions are also nonlinear- twice the input light does not produce twice the output on the film.
-This feature is called reciprocity failure.
-One advantage of the photographic plate is that it can be made larger than the largest CCDs, at least in the year 2000 (CCDs are getting bigger as time goes on).
-However, this may be a moot point.
-The demand for astronomical plates has pretty much gone to zero, and there are rumors that Kodak (which never really made any money from the small specialized astronomical market) has or will soon quit making astronomical emulsions.
+Photographic emulsions are also nonlinear with input light- if one star is twice as bright as another, it does not produce twice the output on the film.